WHERE IS HEAVEN?

 Leaving K. Z. Browning Forever

 I recognized about halfway through this project the overarching influence my maternal grandfather imposed on my life from day one.
-As I reported in another section, author Larry Osborne put him in the class of “Accidental Pharisee,” where he set prescriptive rules for everyone for qualifying for Heaven.
+As I reported in another section, author Larry Osborne put him in the class of “Accidental Pharisee,” where he set prescriptive rules for everyone to qualify for Heaven.
 He created his own world.
 A world of fear through his allusions to an angry, jealous God.

 This is in direct contradiction to our Jesus in the lost book of Thomas.
 As Dr. Elaine Pagels reports, these banned books presented a more eastern, Gnostic version of Jesus, one of pure compassion and devoid of material cravings.
 As Reverend Pearson discovered, this perception of Jesus erodes the power of the Church and their Pharisees and will never be tolerated.